-For the best flavor and texture, ‘Ronde de Nice’ should be harvested when fruits are between 1 and 4 inches wide.
+For the best flavor and texture, ‘Ronde de Nice’ should be harvested when fruits are between one and four inches wide.

-Plants grow in a compact bush shape, reaching mature dimensions of 3 feet wide and 3 feet tall, and they have beautiful variegated leaves.
+Plants grow in a compact bush shape, reaching mature dimensions of three feet wide and three feet tall, and they have beautiful variegated leaves.

 ‘Ronde de Nice’ will be ready to pick in 52 days.